twcmchang/MLDS2017/hw1/README.md

 1. Model

-Put training data into /data/ and train a new model with default parameters.
+Put training data into /data/ and train a new model with default parameters:
 ```
 python train.py
 ```